ispanos/anergos/README.md

 (\*\*) : Using the flag `-d` you can add the link of your custom dotfiles repository (URL).
 I should note that I'm backing up most of my dotfiles in a public repo.
 It clones the repo with the `--bare` option, and instead  of a `.git` folder, it uses a `.cfg` folder.
 This way I can use an alias to manage my dotfiles' repo without interfering with other git folders in the \~/home folder.
 I got the idea from here: https://www.atlassian.com/git/tutorials/dotfiles
 This is the alias I have in my .bashrc:

 `alias dot='/usr/bin/git --git-dir=$HOME/.cfg/ --work-tree=$HOME'`

 ### function config_killua
 My computer's hostname is "killua".
 I used that as a way to add some extra configurations that I only want on my pc, without the need of an extra script.
+I moved that part of the script to a different file to make yarbs a bit shorter.
 Avoid setting your hostname as "killua" during the initial set-up.
 If you have a better idea, please contact me or make a PR.
 I don't have a second computer or I would have used Ansible.

 ## pre-yarbs.sh
 While testing the script on virtualbox, I had to find a way to partition, format, mount the partitions and install arch faster.
 So I ended up with a second script.
 Don't use it.
 It will repartition and format your drive.
 If you want to use it then please help me make it better and more flexible.
 Perhaps I can add it to yarbs one day.